ZHAO-Mingjie/SCOF/README.md

 # Datasets
-All 12 datasets used in `Cluster2Dist: Learning Distance Structures from Clusters for Robust Categorical Data Clustering` can be found in  the `Data` folder.
+All 12 datasets used in `Break the Tie: Learning Cluster-Customized Category Relationships for Categorical Data Clustering` can be found in  the `Data` folder.
 # Code information

 All code is written in Matlab 2022a.
 Each section serves the following purpose: